Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Introduction

-Another heuristic approach was proposed via a quantum multiple-valued decision diagram, an efficient representation for matrices, to handle both reversible and irreversible functions \cite{zulehner2017skipping}.
+Another heuristic approach uses a quantum multiple-valued decision diagram, an efficient representation for matrices, to handle both reversible and irreversible functions \cite{zulehner2017skipping}.
 The authors demonstrate the high scalability of the algorithm, handling functions with states up to length 156.
-A* algorithm was applied to the problem with an approximate heuristic function deduced from observations on state transitions \cite{datta2012synthesis}, while others used heuristics based on isomorphic subgraph matching \cite{krishna2014efficient} and window optimization \cite{soeken2010window}.
+An A* algorithm was applied to the problem with an approximate heuristic function deduced from observations on state transitions \cite{datta2012synthesis}, while others used heuristics based on isomorphic subgraph matching \cite{krishna2014efficient} and window optimization \cite{soeken2010window}.
 Evolutionary algorithms such as genetic algorithms \cite{alfailakawi2015depth}, adaptive genetic algorithms \cite{sasamal2015reversible}, genetic programming \cite{abubakar2017reversible}, tabu search \cite{de2018reversible}, and particle swarm optimization \cite{datta2012particle} were also suggested to obtain near-optimal solutions.
 While these methods offer different trade-offs between computation time and circuit quality, they are all heuristic and do not provide optimality guarantees.

 Meanwhile, exact synthesis methodologies have been proposed to obtain optimal quantum circuits.
 Reference \cite{grosse2009exact} iteratively solves satisfiability problems to obtain a quantum circuit with the minimum number of gates.
 This exact approach handles benchmark functions with three up to six qubits within a maximum of 5,000 seconds of computing time.
-The method based on quantified Boolean formula satisfiability, a generalized version of Boolean satisfiability, is also proposed to handle the same problem \cite{wille2008quantified}.
+A method based on quantified Boolean formula satisfiability, a generalized version of Boolean satisfiability, is also proposed to handle the same problem \cite{wille2008quantified}.
 The authors report results for functions with four up to six qubits using a 2,000-second time limit.
 The exact methods notably handle relatively small functions but find better solutions within this space.
-While both references \cite{grosse2009exact} and \cite{wille2008quantified} report the results in terms of quantum cost, they do not minimize this objective directly and instead minimize the number of gates as a proxy.
+Both references \cite{grosse2009exact} and \cite{wille2008quantified} report results in terms of quantum cost, which is the total number of low-level quantum gates required to implement a sequence of high-level logical gates.
+However, they do not directly minimize this objective; instead, they minimize the number of high-level gates.